-The application process has three steps:
+The application process has four steps:

 1. Apply for an EU residence document online